sudorandom/kmcd.dev/content/posts/2025/internet-map-2025/index.md

 ### How It's Made: The New Tech Stack

 The transition to an interactive map required a complete overhaul of the technology stack.
-The previous versions relied on generating static SVG images and using [timecut](https://www.npmjs.com/package/timecut) to render an MP4 video of the animation.
-While effective, it wasn't a true user-facing interactive experience.

-The Go scripts that gather and process the data were largely unchanged.
-I only had to add some fields to the resulting JSON output to expose slightly more data.
-These JSON files contain per-year statistics, city data, and cable geometries.
-A new JavaScript-based front end built with the **[Leaflet.js](https://leafletjs.com/)** library loads this data asynchronously.
-This architecture allows the browser to dynamically render cables and cities, handle user interaction, and play the year-by-year animation smoothly, providing a much richer and more informative experience.
-Before switching to Leaflet, I struggled with several challenges.
-It was difficult to dynamically size lines and find the right balance for country borders; too much detail would slow the map down, while too little would look simplistic when zoomed in.
-So, instead, the solution is a tile-based methodology where tiles at different levels of detail can be fetched dynamically as users zoom in.
-It's the same concept used by Google Maps.
+The previous versions, which relied on generating static SVG images, faced several challenges.
+It was difficult to dynamically size the lines representing cables and find the right balance of detail for country borders; too much detail slowed the map down, while too little looked simplistic when zoomed in.

+The solution was to adopt a tile-based methodology, where map tiles at different levels of detail are fetched dynamically as a user zooms—the same concept used by Google Maps.
 I was faced with a choice: implement this highly complex tiling logic myself or use a well-supported library.
-Since the project's focus was on data visualization rather than building a tile engine from scratch, I opted for the more direct path.
+Since the project's focus was on data visualization, I opted for the more direct path by using [Leaflet](https://leafletjs.com/), a powerful library for creating dynamic and interactive maps.

+The back-end Go scripts that gather and process the data from sources like [TeleGeography](https://telegeography.com/) and [PeeringDB](https://www.peeringdb.com/) were largely unchanged, only needing a few new fields in the JSON output to power the new front end.

 {{< diagram >}}
 {{< image src="expand.png" alt="Map of the Internet" >}}